Masks made optional for Rogers School District students, staff

 The district had 30-49 cases of covid-19 per 10,000 residents as of the Sept.
 21 board meeting, said Charles Lee, assistant superintendent.

+"I'm just encouraged with the potential decline in active cases that we've seen throughout our school district and the communities that we serve," said Nathan Gairhan, school board president.

-Kara Bruce, parent of a Rogers School District first-grader, said she's grateful the mask requirement has been lifted for students.
+Kara Bruce, parent of a Rogers School District first-grader, said she's grateful the mask requirement has been lifted.

-Face coverings continue to be strongly encouraged as a health precaution in school buildings but are not required for all grades, according to the letter.
+Face coverings continue to be strongly encouraged as a health precaution in school buildings, according to the letter.

+Berry couldn't say whether the mask requirement would be implemented again if the number of covid-19 cases in the district rises.